simon-koenig/RAG/README.md

 The User has to update setting by giving (y/n) answers via CLI interface.
 Then a predefined query is run against the chosen index with the LLLM, marqo and minio DB endpoints defined in config.ini.
 Output is printed to the CLI.

+## Open Issues

+The same query in english and german retrieves divergent sources from the vector db.
+Marqo might calculate less similarity if language of datapoint is different to language in query.
+Something is wrong while retrieving.
+The scores are wa to high. ( ~ 8 ).
+Solved: Lexical search yields higher score rates.